PatrykKukula/pv-calculator/README.md

 **Important note**

-Application is not perfect, some misscalculations may occur.
 To use application user need to have at least basic knowledge about how to build photovoltaic installation and what are the components of building electrical energy supply system.

 Application takes into account construction materials with very high accuracy.
 When it comes to electrical materials, application creates basic materials that are preety much always needed to build installation according to law, polish norms and good engineering practice, however installations may have some special requirments that may vary.
 If installation goes out of the typical polish house box, user should check created material list carefully and take into account every single special requirment or request.